 He has numerous publications and has edited several books in the broad areas of sport management, sociology, Paralympics, cultural studies, sport and sustainability and more recently sport, peace and development.
 He has published the following books with Common Ground:

 Articles published in The International Journal of Sport and Society are peer reviewed by scholars who are active members of the Sport & Society Research Network.
 Reviewers may be past or present conference delegates, fellow submitters to the journal, or scholars who have volunteered to review articles and have been screened by Common Ground’s editorial team.
 This engagement with the Research Network, as well as Common Ground’s synergistic and criterion-based evaluation system, distinguishes The International Journal of Sport and Society peer-review process from journals that have a more top-down approach to peer review.

 The International Journal of Sport and Society reviewers are assigned to articles based on their academic interests and scholarly expertise.
 In recognition of the valuable feedback and publication recommendations that they provide, reviewers may request an official letter/certificate.
-The reviewers listed below have contributed significantly to the overall editorial quality and content of the journal.

 When publishing with us, you don’t just get the opportunity to write, you also provide feedback on other articles submitted to the journal.